This article was first published on 14 December 2022 and continues to reflect the latest guidance.

 However, those who are unwell and have a high temperature should stay at home and avoid contact with other people where they can.
 They can go back to school, college or childcare, and resume normal activities when they no longer have a high temperature, and they are well enough to attend.

 All children and young people with respiratory symptoms should be encouraged to cover their mouth and nose with a disposable tissue when coughing and/or sneezing and to wash their hands after using or disposing of tissues.

 It can be difficult to know when to seek help if your child is unwell.
 If you are worried about your child, especially if they are aged under 2 years old, then you should seek medical help.

 What happens if a staff member or my child tests positive for COVID-19?

+Adults are no longer required to do a COVID-19 rapid lateral flow test if they have symptoms.
 Adults with a positive COVID-19 test result are advised to try to stay at home and avoid contact with other people for five days, which is when they are most infectious.